-Green on White (in red) is a selection of images from my monograph: ‘Fleur: Plant Portraits’, for a small exhibition of postcards at the Gallery on the Green.
+Green on White (in red), is an installation of the enigma of Scent, combined with postcards from my monograph: ‘Fleur: Plant Portraits.’
+At The Gallery on the Green.

 Through my camera, there is a sense of another world, where the enlarged gaze of a child combines kaleidoscopic intrigue with magnification.